SevkiBekir/CEIT211/Homework/Activity_1/README.md

 # 8-4: Arrays on the Menu

+# NOTE that I recommended that you should look at pdf file in this folder for this quesion.

 The table of charges for a nearby toll road is below.
 ￼￼￼￼￼￼￼￼￼END (Departure)
 ￼￼￼￼Eagle Way